• Home

 As mentioned, Acadia appeals to all skill levels, making it more accessible than other national parks in terms of effort required to explore, and those with mobility limitations.

-It’s also special in that there are coastal views from most points in the park, offering the unique combination of mountains by the ocean, beaches backdropped by stunning mountains, and most hikes inside the park offer unique coastal views.
+It’s also special in that there are coastal views from most points in the park, offering the unique combination of mountains by the ocean, beaches backdropped by stunning mountains, and most hikes inside the park offer stunning coastal views.

 The closest towns to Acadia are all also incredibly charming, and offer a completely different, but classic New England experience.
 I’ll get more into that later in the post, but when you visit Acadia, you also get to visit some quaint coastal towns that are minutes from the park.